hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

         * <a name="v-global-gossip-encryption-secret-key" href="#v-global-gossip-encryption-secret-key">`secretKey`</a> (`string: ""`) - The key within the Kubernetes secret that holds the gossip encryption key.

+  * <a name="v-global-enableconsulnamespaces" href="#v-global-enableconsulnamespaces">`enableConsulNamespaces`</a> (`boolean: false`) - [Enterprise Only] `enableConsulNamespaces` indicates that you are running Consul Enterprise v1.7+ with a valid Consul Enterprise license and would like to make use of configuration beyond registering everything into the `default` Consul namespace.
+Requires consul-k8s v0.12+.
+Additional configuration options are found in the `consulNamespaces` section of both the catalog sync and connect injector.

   * <a name="v-global-bootstrap-acls" href="#v-global-bootstrap-acls">`bootstrapACLs`</a> (`boolean: false`) - Automatically create and assign ACL tokens within the Consul cluster.
 This requires servers to be running inside Kubernetes.
 Additionally requires Consul >= 1.4 and consul-k8s >= 0.8.0.

 * <a name="v-server" href="#v-server">`server`</a> - Values that configure running a Consul server within Kubernetes.